dalethestirling/dalethestirling.github.io/_posts/2021-10-13-Lightweight-Kubernetes-Centos-8-Stream.md

 This will deploy all of the containers that make up the control plane and generate the required keys to interact with the API server.

-Now we have a functioning Kubernetes cluster and you should be able to use kubectl to interact with the cluster.
+Now we have a functioning Kubernetes cluster and you should be able to use `kubectl` to interact with the cluster.
 As we are building a single node cluster we need to relabel the node to be a worker as well as a master.

 ```bash
 kubectl label node localhost.localdomain node-role.kubernetes.io/worker=worker
 ```

+Now you should have a working cluster that you can interact with using `kubectl`

+All of the config files are available in the following [GitHub Gist](https://gist.github.com/dalethestirling/316eae008bb123b783f90cb5ef8633b0).